golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

-`ray submit` has its own arguments.
+`ray submit` and other ray commands have its own arguments.
 If your script arguments are named the same, Ray will get confused.

-In this example `-n` stands for cluster name, which we don't support yet - hence random asking for SSH password.
+In this example `-n` stands for cluster name, which we don't support yet - hence the unexpected request for the SSH password.

 The solution is to precede your arguments with `--`:
 ```bash
 ray submit golem-cluster.yaml examples/simple-task.py -- -n 20
 ```
+This informs Ray that everything after the double dash is not to be interpreted, but instead passed as-is to the executed script.
 {% /solution %}
 {% feedback identifier="ray-passing-arguments-to-your-ray-script-fails" /%}
 {% /troubleshooting %}